1692 Jamaica earthquake: Damage

 Two-thirds of the town, about 13 ha (33 acres), sank into the sea immediately after the main shock.
 According to Robert Renny in his An History of Jamaica (1807): "All the wharves sunk at once, and in the space of two minutes, nine-tenths of the city were covered with water, which was raised to such a height, that it entered the uppermost rooms of the few houses which were left standing.
 The tops of the highest houses were visible in the water and surrounded by the masts of vessels, which had been sunk along with them."

 Before the earthquake the town consisted of 6,500 inhabitants living in about 2,000 buildings, many constructed of brick and with more than one storey, and all built on loose sand.
 During the shaking, the sand liquefied and the buildings, along with their occupants, appeared to flow into the sea.
 More than twenty ships moored in the harbour were capsized.
 One ship, the frigate HMS Swann, was carried over the rooftops by the tsunami.

 During the main shock, the sand was said to have formed waves.
 Fissures repeatedly opened and closed, crushing many people.
 After the shaking stopped the sand again solidified, trapping many victims.
 Palisadoes cemetery, where the grave of the former pirate Sir Henry Morgan was located, was one of the parts of the city to fall into the sea; his body has never been found.

-At Liguanea (present-day Kingston), all the houses were destroyed and water was ejected from 12 m (40 foot) deep wells.
+At Liguanea (present-day Kingston), all the houses were destroyed and water was ejected from 12-metre (40-foot) deep wells.
 Almost all the houses at St. Jago (Spanish Town) were destroyed.

 Many landslides occurred across the island.
-The largest, the Judgement Cliff landslide, displaced the land surface by up to 800 m and killed 19 people.
+The largest, the Judgement Cliff landslide, killed 19 people, although heavy rains a few months later may have been the final trigger.
 Several rivers were temporarily dammed and a few days after the earthquakes the harbour became flooded with large numbers of trees stripped of their bark brought down after one of these dams was breached.

 A pocket watch, made in the Netherlands by the French maker Blondel in about 1686, was recovered during underwater archaeological investigations led by Edwin Link in 1959.
 The watch was stopped with its hands pointing to 11:43 AM; this matches well with contemporary accounts of the timing of the earthquake.